Table of Contents

 Community Restitution to Expulsion

-The sanctions imposed by the Administrative or University Hearing Panel are not effective until the resolution of any timely appeal of the decision.
-The accused may be permitted to attend classes or activities during this time in a monitored or unsupervised manner unless otherwise modified by the decision of the Title IX Coordinator in consultation with the vice president for student development or designee and/or human resources director or designee until the appeal process is complete.
+Normally, the sanctions imposed by the Administrative Hearing Officer or University Hearing Panel are not effective until the resolution of any timely appeal of the decision.
+The respondent may be permitted to attend classes or activities during this time in a monitored or unsupervised manner unless otherwise modified by the decision of the Title IX Coordinator in consultation with the dean of student experience until the appeal process is complete.
 Remedial measures in place at the time of the decision shall be maintained until the conclusion of the appeal process.

-If advisable to protect the welfare of the complainant or the University community, the hearing officer or Panel may determine that any probation, suspension, or expulsion be effective immediately and continue in effect until such time as the appeal is heard or the Title IX Coordinator in consultation with the vice president for student development for student cases and the director or associate director of human resources for employee cases determines appropriate.
+However, if advisable to protect the welfare of the complainant or the University community, the hearing officer or Panel may determine that any probation, suspension, or expulsion be effective immediately and continue in effect until such time as the appeal is heard or the Title IX Coordinator in consultation with the dean of student experience determines appropriate.

-Either party may appeal the decision of the Administrative Hearing Officer or the University Hearing Panel by providing written notice to the Panel Chair within ten (10) calendar days of the date the hearing officer or Panel Chair communicates the initial decision.
+Either party may appeal the decision of the Administrative Hearing Officer or the University Hearing Panel by providing written notice to the Panel Chair/Administrator within ten (10) calendar days of the date the Panel Chair/Administrator communicates the initial decision.
 The original finding and sanction will stand if the appeal is not timely or is not based in the grounds for appeal stated below.
-The only grounds for an appeal are limited to:
+The grounds for an appeal are limited to the following:

 - A procedural error occurred that significantly impacted the outcome of the hearing (e.g. material deviation from established procedures, etc.);

-- To consider new evidence, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction.
-The written appeal must contain a summary of this new evidence, an explanation for why the evidence was not presented earlier, and an explanation of its potential impact upon the outcome of the hearing;
+- New evidence is discovered, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction.
+The written appeal must contain a summary of this new evidence, an explanation for why the evidence was not presented earlier, and an explanation of its potential impact upon the outcome of the hearing; or

 The notice of appeal must state the basis for the appeal.
-Upon notice of an appeal, the Panel Chair in cases involving students will provide the notice to the vice president for student development or associate dean for student development.
-The vice president or associate dean will review the appeal to determine if it meets the above procedural requirements.
-If so, the vice president or associate dean will appoint an appellate panel to hear the appeal.
+Upon notice of an appeal, the Panel Chair/Administrator in cases involving students will provide the notice to the dean of student experience.
+The dean of student experience or designee will review the appeal to determine if it meets the above procedural requirements.
+If so, the dean of student experience or designee will appoint a Conduct Appellate Panel to hear the appeal.

-In cases involving employees, the director or associate director will review the appeal to determine that it meets the above procedural requirements.
-If so, the director or associate director will appoint an appellate panel to hear the appeal.
+In cases involving employees, the assistant vice president of human resources or designee will review the appeal to determine that it meets the above procedural requirements.
+If so, the assistant vice president of human resources or designee will appoint an Appellate Panel to hear the appeal.

-The appellate panel will review the appeal and all evidence presented at the hearing.
-If the appellate panel determines that new evidence should be considered, the appellate panel will refer the case back to the original University Hearing Panel.
-The University Hearing Panel will consider the new evidence and issue a decision.
+The Appellate Panel will review the appeal and all evidence presented at the hearing.
+If it determines that new evidence should be considered, the Appellate Panel will refer the case back to the original hearing body (Administrative Hearing Officer or University Hearing Panel), which will consider the new evidence and issue a decision.

-If the appellate panel determines that a material procedural error occurred it may return the complaint to the original hearing body with instructions to reconvene to cure the error.
-In rare cases where the procedural error cannot be cured by the original hearing officers (as in cases of bias), the appeals officers or committee may order a new hearing on the complaint with a new body of hearing officers.
+If the Appellate Panel determines that a material procedural error occurred it may return the complaint to the original hearing body with instructions to reconvene to cure the error.
+In rare cases where the procedural error cannot be cured by the original hearing body (as in cases of bias), the Appellate Panel may order a new hearing on the complaint with a new hearing body.

-If the appellate panel determines that the sanctions imposed are disproportionate to the severity of the violation, the appeals officer or committee in student cases will return the complaint to the vice president for student development, associate dean for student development or designee who may increase, decrease or otherwise modify the sanctions.
+If the Appellate Panel determines that the sanctions imposed are disproportionate to the severity of the violation, it will in student cases return the complaint to the dean of student experience or designee who may increase, decrease or otherwise modify the sanctions.
 This decision is final and not subject to appeal.
-In cases involving employees, the director of human resources, associate director of human resources or designee, and the vice president in the appropriate department may increase, decrease or otherwise modify the sanctions.
+In cases involving employees, the assistant vice president of human resources or designee, and may increase, decrease or otherwise modify the sanctions.
 This decision is final.

 Final Outcome Letter

 The University is required to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistic Act (Clery Act).
-Under the Clery Act, both the complainant and the accused individual must be informed of the hearing outcome, and the University may not impose any limitations on the re-disclosure of this information.
-Accordingly, following the hearing, the hearing body will issue a written final outcome letter concurrently to both the accused individual and the complainant.
-The final outcome letter will set forth, as required by the Clery Act, the name of the accused individual; the violations of this Policy for which the accused individual was found responsible, if any; essential findings supporting the hearing body’s decision on the issue of responsibility; and the sanction imposed, if any.
-The University neither encourages nor discourages the further disclosure of the final outcome letter by the complainant or accused individual.
+Under the Clery Act, both the complainant and the respondent must be informed of the hearing outcome, and the University may not impose any limitations on the re-disclosure of this information.
+Accordingly, following the hearing, the hearing body will issue a written final outcome letter concurrently to both the respondent and the complainant.
+The final outcome letter will set forth, as required by the Clery Act, the name of the respondent; the violations of this Policy for which the respondent was found responsible, if any; essential findings supporting the hearing body’s decision on the issue of responsibility; and the sanction imposed, if any.
+The University neither encourages nor discourages the further disclosure of the final outcome letter by the complainant or respondent.
 Back to top

 Questions and Answers